Justin Cochrane

 Justin Vincent Cochrane (born 26 January 1982) is an English professional football coach and former player, who played as a centre-back or defensive midfielder.
-He is assistant coach of Premier League club Tottenham Hotspur and a coach with the England national team.
+He is a coach with the England national team.
 Born in England, he represented the Antigua and Barbuda national team at international level.

 Club career

 Born to an Antiguan father and a Saint Lucian mother, in Hackney, at the former Mothers' Hospital, Cochrane grew up in Edmonton, North London.
 Cochrane started his career at the London club Queens Park Rangers as a trainee and played for the youth and reserve teams.
 He made his first-team debut for the club as a second-half substitute in the final home game of the 2000–01 season versus Stockport County, however he was sent off within minutes of coming on.
 He was sold to non-League Hayes in the close season but in July 2003 was signed by Crewe Alexandra on a free transfer.

 In February 2006, Cochrane was loaned out to Gillingham, in an attempt to get first-team football, and in April 2006 had a trial with Luton Town where he scored a goal in a reserve match.
 He was released by Crewe at the end of the 2005–06 season, subsequently signing a two-year deal with Rotherham United.

 Rotherham released him in June 2007, and after playing for Yeovil Town on a non-contract basis, he signed a short-term deal with them on 31 August 2007.
 He also had a spell at Millwall in which he made one brief substitute appearance.

 Cochrane then had a short trial at Leyton Orient before joining Rushden & Diamonds on 19 December 2008 on non-contract forms, before leaving the following month.

 On the February 2009, he signed a contract with Aldershot Town.
 Gary Waddock, the Aldershot manager and former QPR youth coach, was familiar with Cochrane through his time at QPR.

 However, Cochrane was released at the beginning of the 2009–10 season, and went on trial at Conference National club Hayes & Yeading United, playing in their pre-season friendly versus Maidenhead United on 25 July, before signing a contract with them.

 He last played for Boreham Wood, for whom he scored his first goal in a FA Trophy match against Eastbourne Borough on 11 December 2010, which ended in a 3–1 defeat for Boreham Wood.